 - And Now For Something Completely Different: Jakandor's selling point in a nutshell.
 In contrast to the other settings typical of D&D at the time, Jakandor was a human-centric, small-scale world defined by Gray and Grey Morality and mass combat.

 - Barbarian Hero: The Hat of the Knorr in a nutshell.
-They mostly resemble Vikings, but there's some definite American Indian aspects to them as well, and a dash of Iron Age Celt for flavor.
+They mostly resemble Vikings, but there are some definite American Indian aspects to them as well, and a dash of Iron Age Celt for flavor.